zky0jin/moltbook-gateway-agent/docs/design-decisions.md

 ### Decision 2: Real Agent vs. Fake Moltbot Account

-Choice: MoltbookGatewayAgent is a real AI agent, not a human running a fake account.
+Choice: PatternBlueOracle is a real AI agent, not a human running a fake account.

 Rationale:
 - Authenticity: Agents can verify it's an agent